lwjiang1015/Project_4_Group_4/README.md

 ## Credit Card Eligibility Prediction Modelling

 ## Overview and Purpose
  This project aims to generate a well-performing predicting tool to predict the eligibility for a credit card given the historical assessment data.
-More specifically, we use the machine learning (ML) modelling tools, such as random forest modelling and neural network modelling, along with other techbologies such as Python Pandas in an attempt to generate a model to assess the eligibility for a credit card more accurately.
+More specifically, we used machine learning (ML) modelling tools, such as random forest modelling and neural network modelling, along with other modules such as Python Pandas in an attempt to generate a model to assess the eligibility for a credit card more accurately.
 The model generated may be of valuable to people who apply for a credit card to prepare in advance, for financial institutions who has not got their own modelling to assist with assessing the eligibility, and/or for other like-minded people who would like to exchange knowledge.

 ### Group Members
 -    Olivia Yu